rkamradt/ProductFileMapper/README.md

 The only required parameter is the destination, the other parameters are only for special use-cases.
-The destination parameter determines the disposition of each `ProductDescription` type that is read in from a `BufferedReader`.
+The destination parameter determines the disposition of each `ProductDescription` type that is read in from a `BufferedReader` (add to a database or collection).
+Internally the function uses the Flow type from the coroutine library, but unless you create your own source, that should be transparent.

 The main function is this: